Gender: diversity matters

 - If you've been raising a family or are returning from a career break you may need to translate this into language that the employer is looking for.
 For example, can these experiences be used as examples of managing your time effectively?

-- Be positive and focused when you show an employer how your relevant skills match those they're looking for.
-Provide evidence of how you meet an employer's specific needs and it'll make it harder for the employer to reject your application.
+- Be positive and focused when you show an employer how your skills match those they're looking for.
+Providing evidence of how you meet an employer's specific needs makes it harder for the employer to reject your application.

 - Get some help with your applications and selection processes whenever you can.
 Your university careers adviser can give you tips on how to market your experiences effectively on a job application, including experience gained outside of paid employment.
 Professional bodies or women’s networks can also provide advice, strategies and access to female mentors.
 Mentors can often provide useful tips on how to combat negative perceptions, maximise your progression or provide a positive angle on any of your previous experiences.

 The main law against gender discrimination is the Equality Act 2010.
 It brought together existing regulations against gender discrimination and other forms of discrimination into a single act to make the law simpler and remove any inconsistencies.
-The act states that it is unlawful for an employer to treat you unfairly because of your sex.
+The act states that it is unlawful for an employer to treat you unfairly because of your gender or perceived gender (male/female).

 The act also covers other matters related to gender, for example, employers mustn't discriminate on the grounds of marriage, civil partnership, pregnancy, maternity, or because you've undergone or intend to undergo gender reassignment.

-The Equality Act covers almost all workers (men and women) and all types of organisations in the UK.
+The Equality Act covers almost all workers and all types of organisations in the UK.
 It covers:

 - employment terms and conditions